 Smallbore Prone Match at

-Prescott a few years ago.
+Prescott many years ago.

 An NRA conventional outdoor prone match

 consists of 160 shots, a perfect score would be 1600, so that's what we

 All from the prone position.
 Matches are specified as either Iron sight or Any sight (scope permitted).
 Typically a 3200 2-day match has a day of each. a 6400 is two 3200's.

 The day's match consists of eight 20 shot

 Each stage is 20 minutes.
 Each with unlimited sighters.

 set for the next match, and with unlimited sighters, you can find the